Camper rental in Scotland

 DAY 1 – 2

-Once you arrive in Edinburgh Airport our friendly staff will greet you in the terminal and provide you the transfer to Touring Cars camper rental station near by.
+Once you arrive to Edinburgh Airport our friendly staff will greet you at the terminal and provide you with the transfer to Touring Cars camper rental station nearby.
 At the rental station you will be given a full personal orientation to your beautiful rental camper together with the latest tips on local customs.

-Once you arrive in Glasgow, you have plenty of time to experience all it has to offer.
-Glasgow is the largest city in Scotland and it’s known for its style, culture and friendliness.
-The city has several museums and other cultural sites worth a visit such as an impressive Victorian cemetery of Glasgow Necropolis, Hunterian museum and the oldest of all city parks: Glasgow Green.
+Glasgow is the largest city in Scotland, and it’s known for its style, culture and friendliness.
+The city has several museums and other cultural sites worth a visit, such as an impressive Victorian cemetery of Glasgow Necropolis, Hunterian museum and the oldest of all city parks, Glasgow Green.